What is Cryptocurrency? Breaking Down the Crypto Basics for Beginners

 The Advantages and Disadvantages of Cryptocurrency

-Now that you understand what cryptocurrency is and the philosophy behind its creation, let’s dive into real-life implications of digital currency.
+Now that you understand what cryptocurrency is and what are basics of it philosophy, let’s dive into real-life implications of digital currency.
 While the reasons behind its existence can sound ideal, it may not be a suitable endeavor for everyone.
 These properties vary based on coin, but generally, these are some of the most relevant advantages and disadvantages of crypto:

 - Public digital ledgers used by most coins allow for transparent and verifiable transactions.
 This also reduces instances of manipulation.